-3 Explosive Stocks With High Short Interest
+3 Explosive Stocks with High Short Interest

 - Are you ahead, or behind on retirement?
 SmartAsset’s free tool can match you with a financial advisor in minutes to help you answer that today.
 Each advisor has been carefully vetted, and must act in your best interests.
 Don’t waste another minute; learn more here.(Sponsor)

-Short interest is always a sign of how bearish investors may be on a stock.

-But it can also serve as a potential sign of a coming short squeeze, especially if the stock in question is rocketing higher or there’s pending hot news.
+Not only can high short interest identify potential high risks, it can also be a sign of a possible short squeeze situation – especially if the stock in question has been rocketing higher.

-In fact, here are a few investors may want to keep an eye on for a potential squeeze.
+Here are three that investors may want to take a closer look at.

-Viking Therapeutics (NASDAQ: VKTX): We mentioned this one yesterday, as well.
-Today, we’re still watching the stock run with high short interest.